 I Origins is one of those films that lets science and the meta-physical world go head to head.
 The movie stars Michael Pitt (from Murder by Numbers) in the lead role (Ian) of a scientist who is out to get proof for the evolution of Eyes.
 He is joined in the lab by his scientific partner Karen (played by Brit Marling from Another Earth).
 Together they are looking to locate species which don’t have sight and through a series of experimentation, are looking to provide it – sight.
-Here’s the film I Origins explained.
+Here’s the plot and ending of the movie I Origins explained; spoilers ahead.

 What is special about eyes?